 Today I ran an informal test with 4x5 Atomic X film vs. the Sony a7RII.

 In my test, the Sony a7RII won.
-When viewing the files side-by-side, the image from the Sony was noticeably sharper.
+When viewing the files side-by-side (4x5 on the left, Sony a7RII on the right), the image from the Sony was noticeably sharper.
 I can't really comment on the dynamic range since the film ended up slightly underexposed, but in general I've read the Sony has a dynamic range of about 14 stops, which a B&W film is usually around 7 stops.
 If I wasn't comparing the images side-by-side I'd probably think the 4x5 scan was pretty sharp, but side-by-side I could see the difference.